i-MSCP/plugins/incubator/InstantSSH/README.md

 ### INTRODUCTION

 This plugin allow to give your customers a full SSH access by allowing them to add their SSH keys in i-MSCP.
 This plugin doesn't provide a secured shell environment such as jailkit.
-Thus, customers to which an SSH access is given must be trusted even if they are restricted in their actions.
+Therefore, customers to which an SSH access is given must be trusted even if they are restricted in their actions.
 For the same reason, no reseller interface is provided at this moment.
 Thus, SSH permissions can be added only through the admin interface.

-For each customer, you can set the maximum number of allowed SSH keys and choose if he can override the default SSH key options which are defined in the plugin configuration file.

-SSH key options which are allowed are those specified in the authorized_keys file documentation (see man authorized_keys).
+For each customer, you can set the maximum number of allowed SSH keys, and choose if they can override the default authentication options.
+The authentication options are those specified in the authorized_keys file documentation (see man authorized_keys).
-You must be aware that while the SSH keys validity is checked, no test is made for the SSH key options.
-Therefore, customers which are allowed to override the SSH key options must know what they are doing.

-Default SSH key options are set as follow:
+Default authentication options are set as follow:

 	no-agent-forwarding,no-port-forwarding,no-X11-forwarding